We Are Here to Help

-The Business Services Division exists to meet the human resources support needs of the Baltimore City business community and contribute to a thriving economy.
+The Employer Services Division strives to meet the hiring needs of the Baltimore City business community by helping employers find talent.

 Maryland Workforce Exchange (MWE)